Welcome to The Village Surgery

 Coronavirus- key information

-EVERYBODY SHOULD NOW BE FOLLOWING THE GOVERNMENT RULES TO STAY ALERT
+EVERYONE SHOULD BE FOLLOWING GOVERMENT ADVICE TO STAY ALERT

 Any patient with a new continuous cough and/or temperature (37.8 degrees or higher) and/or loss or change in smell or taste must self-isolate for at least 7 days , and their household contacts should self isolate for 14 days.